 During the time I’ve started using Google Maps, I’ve found as many ways to incorporate it into my life as possible.
 It’s integrated into my Motorola Android car GPS software, Google Latitude lets me share my Maps location to my kids while I’m traveling, and I always use it to search for parks and historic landmarks around us when we’re on a family trip.

-Other MakeUseOf authors have also shared awesome features offered by Google Maps, such as Tina’s list of the 5 best things about Google Maps, Mark’s list of awesome Google Map features, and Eyal’s article on creating collaborative Google Maps.
+Other MakeUseOf authors have also shared awesome features offered by Google Maps, such as Tina’s list of the 5 best things about Google Maps, and Eyal’s article on creating collaborative Google Maps.
 If you haven’t guessed it yet, we’re big fans.

 Today, I’d like to show you a cool Google API-based application called MapTheWay that lets you incorporate your own customized Google Maps right into your own blog or website, using longitude and latitude way points that you can overlay on the map through an XML file.